mc7244/BlendCascade/README.md

 ## Tips and caveats

 * Use of transparent (WEBP or PNG) images is strongly recommended, so any collision will look good.
-* We only support exactly square images (correctly) for now.
-Support for rectangular images is planned.

 ## Author and copyrights